Thousands Cheer: Reception

-According to MGM records the film earned $3,751,000 in the US and Canada and $2,135,000 elsewhere resulting in a profit of $2,228,000.
+According to MGM records, the film earned $3,751,000 in the U.S. and Canada and $2,135,000 elsewhere, resulting in a profit of $2,228,000.

-The New York Times : "a veritable grab-bag of delights.
+The New York Times: "A veritable grab-bag of delights.
 Musically there is something for all tastes, from Jose Iturbi to boogie-woogie, from Kathryn Grayson and Sempra Libera to Judy Garland and The Joint is Really Jumping!.
-It would have been easy for Metro's labour to result in a top-heavy production under a less resourceful producer than Joe Pasternak.
+It would have been easy for Metro's labor to result in a top-heavy production under a less resourceful producer than Joe Pasternak.
 His steadying hand is quite evident."

-The New York Herald Tribune : "a prodigal and sumptuous picture.
+The New York Herald Tribune: "A prodigal and sumptuous picture.
 It is [Gene] Kelly who saves the picture from being merely a parade of personalities - Judy Garland is attractive as she gets Iturbi to bang out some swing rhythms on the piano. - George Sidney has staged it expansively."

 Awards

-The film was nominated for three Academy Awards; Best Cinematography, Best Score and Best Art Direction (Cedric Gibbons, Daniel B. Cathcart, Edwin B. Willis, Jacques Mersereau).
+The film was nominated for three Academy Awards: Best Cinematography, Best Score, and Best Art Direction (Cedric Gibbons, Daniel B. Cathcart, Edwin B. Willis, Jacques Mersereau).

 "Honeysuckle Rose" was nominated for the American Film Institute's 2004 list AFI's 100 Years...100 Songs.